Grow your own Chili Peppers on the windowsill

 The young chilis will grow and then change colour…

 soon getting redder

 and when they are fully red, you can start harvesting.

 Chili plants will last 3 or even 4 years.
 Since they get a head start you should get a much bigger crop in year two than you did in your first year, (but not all chilies will survive the winter so plan to plant some more as well.

-Over winter, simply cut the watering right back to once a week and the feeding down to once a month.
+Over winter, simply cut the watering right back to once a week and the feeding down to once a month or less.
 If you have a tall plant with large leaves you could cut the whole thing off about 8 inches from the top of the pot.
 This will help the roots during the dormant period.
 You will end up with what looks like a dead twig in your pot for a few months, but in early spring is should spring back into life.